Political scandal: Journalism

 Scandal sells, and broadsides, pamphlets, newspapers, magazines and the electronic media have covered it in depth.
 The Muckraker movement in American journalism was a component of the Progressive Era in the U.S. in the early 20th century.
 Journalists have built their careers on exposure of corruption and political scandal, often acting on behalf of the opposition party.

-There are numerous contextual factors that make a scandal noteworthy, such as the importance of the people, the depth of conspiracy and the coverup strategies used.

 The political ideology of media owners plays a role—they prefer to target the opposition but will reluctantly cover their own side.
 Journalists have to frame the story in terms of the audience's values and expectations to maximize the impact.